 The expansion control valve will discharge water instead of the temperature pressure relief valve as it has a lower pressure rating.
 A benefit is that energy is conserved as the discharged water is cooler.
-This valve is installed in the cold water line to the water heater (refer to the cold water connection diagram on page 47).
+This valve is installed in the cold water line to the water heater (refer to the cold water connection diagram on page 48).

-Continuous dribble
+• Continuous dribble

 If readily and safely accessible, try gently raising the easing lever on the relief valve for a few seconds (refer to "Relief Valves" on page 8).
 This may dislodge a small particle of foreign matter and clear the fault.
-Release the lever gently.
+The lever should be released gently.